|

 promise of mrp was extended and further articulated until it encompassed the

-look at accounting we must start with cost accounting which successfully used
+accounting we must start with cost accounting which successfully used direct

 production; back to a time when costing a “job” in shop was more important